Kathryn Amarante Sollmann '80

 Posted on September 23, 2011

-Kathryn Sollmann is the founder and managing partner of 9 Lives for Women, a women's initiatives consultancy and multi-channel blog site, http://9livesforwomen.com/, focused on nine distinct stages of life and work.
+Kathryn Sollmann is the founder of 9 Lives for Women, a career coaching and event management consultancy and multi-channel blog site, http://9livesforwomen.com/, focused on nine distinct stages of life and work.

 An inspirational speaker and experienced media resource on women's work issues, Kathryn has been interviewed for The Today Show, NPR, The Wall Street Journal, The New York Times, Money magazine and many other national publications.
 She leads workshops that help employers attract, retain & on/off ramp women, create alumni networks, enhance internal networking groups and support women's leadership programs.
 9 Lives also gives marketers insights to how and why women work, how they invest and spend money they earn, and how they assess products and services in predictable work/life stages.